-Both Ford and General Motors have recently issued similar recalls of popular truck models to correct dangerous conditions which could lead to fire.
-In each, the recalls address issues with engine block heaters—electric elements which connect to external power while a vehicle sits for an extended time.
+Both Ford and General Motors have recently issued similar recalls of popular truck models to correct dangerous conditions which could lead to a fire.
+In each, the recalls address issues with engine block heaters—electric elements that connect to external power while a vehicle sits for an extended time.
 These devices warm the engine and make it easier to start in cold weather.

 About the General Motors Recall